 D. Tampering with or impeding the operation of fire or safety equipment is prohibited.
 This includes hanging anything on or covering smoke detectors and sprinkler systems, impeding visual sight or audio of fire alarm systems, and the tampering with fire pull stations or fire extinguishers.
 Residents may be charged for replacement and/or repair costs incurred as the result of such behavior.

-E. Fire Evacuation: All residents must evacuate at the sound of an alarm regardless of whether they believe it to be false, and remain in the designated evacuation areas until given permission to return by Hall Staff.
-Residents must not block exits or access areas at any time, and must not impede egress from room/suite/apartment units.
+E. Fire Evacuation: All persons must evacuate at the sound of an alarm regardless of whether they believe it to be false, and remain in the designated evacuation areas until given permission to return by hall staff.
+Doors, exits, and access areas must not be blocked, and egress from any location within the buildings must not be impeded at any time.

 F. Extension cords are not permitted for use in residence hall and apartment facilities.